aruu/aruu.github.io/README.md

 ## Results
 So what's the result of going through this extra effort?
 1. My git history doesn't become bloated with updates to binary files.
-2. The Firebase mirror of the app always redirects, so I only need to deploy when I update assets, and no one will see the outdated version.
+2. The Firebase mirror of the app always redirects (with 301), so I only need to deploy when I update assets, and no one will see the outdated version.
 3. The GitHub mirror still remains the official version with a nicer URL.
 4. I can stage my new assets locally without the need to deploy to a server to test.
 5. My assets can just be dropped into a folder then deployed in one line, no need to individually retrieve links for each resource.
 Updating is just as easy with no change to the HTML.